ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 The unit of deployment in the AWS CDK is called a `stack`.
 All AWS resources defined in a stack, are provisioned as a single unit.

-Run below commands to create new directory and then change your working directory to new one.
+Run the below commands to create a new directory and then change your working directory to the new one.
 ```bash
 mkdir cdk-sample-app
 cd cdk-sample-app
 ```
-Now, run below command to quickly generate basic template to get started.
+Now, run the below command to quickly generate a basic template to get started.
 This basic template includes .NET solution with one project.
 ```bash
 cdk init app --language csharp
 ```

-This is how the directory structure look like.
+This is what the directory structure looks like.

 ![image](https://user-images.githubusercontent.com/13661966/180404455-7ed3b188-0c2a-46ec-9d8e-96250f3225d1.png)